How to Become a CPA in Nevada 2025

 7. Experience Requirements

-Note that all work experience must be performed under the direct supervision of a person engaged in active practice as a certified public accountant.
+To satisfy the requirements for experience all work must have been performed under the direct supervision of a person engaged in active practice as a certified public accountant.

 8. Ethics Requirements